pwintz/pwintz.github.io/_writing-tips/if-then.md

 - "If P, then Q and R".

 (Compare without "then": "If P, Q, and R, S" and "If P, Q, and R".)
-Without "then", you can the reader off kilter and trying to fill in the gap, so always include it!
+Without "then", you place an extra cognitive load on the reader, forcing them to fill in the gap.
+So always include "then" after "if"!
 <!-- (For some cases, the lack of "then" may leave the statement wholly ambiguous, leaving the most careful reader guessing, although I have not found a good example, currently.) -->

 ## Rewriting Hypotheticals